 When will I begin seeing a change in my electricity bill?

 Enrollment took place in June 2017.
-The program will then actually begin in July.
-Changes will be reflected on the following billing cycle.
+The program began in July.
+Changes were reflected on the following billing cycle.

 Under the program, can I continue to participate in Eversource’s budget billing/equal payment plan?